 The only downside for me is the coffee offering.
 My coffee snob friend Amanda had warned me that it wasn’t drinkable.
 So, I ordered a strong cold brew instead.
 Feeling adventurous, I choice the one with added lemon and chocolate.
 I should have changed my mind when the waiter asked, ‘Are you sure you want that?
 It is strong.
 Don’t try it.
 It’s awful.

-Hours: Monday to Wednesday: 8 am – 8 pm; Thursday to Saturday: 8 am to 9 pm; Sundays and Festivals: 8 am to 1 pm
+Hours: Manila location open 7 am to 7 pm every day.
+Ciudad del Rio location open Monday to Thursday: 11 am – 8 pm; Friday and Saturday: 8 am to 8 pm; Sundays and Festivals: 8 am to 6 pm

 D’Andre Gourmet has been around for awhile and you’ll see it pop up on a number of listings as ‘The Best’ brunch place in Medellín.